Don Mehrabi • MD, FAAD

 Dr. Mehrabi completed his undergraduate degree summa cum laude from Kent State University, and he then graduated in the top 10 percent of his medical school class at Northeastern Ohio Universities College of Medicine.
 He went on to complete an internship in preliminary internal medicine at Emory University and then did a three-year dermatology residency at Texas Southwestern Medical Center.

-Dr. Mehrabi is a recognized leader in the dermatology profession in the Los Angeles area and he has regularly been named one of the Top Doctors by LA Magazine and other publications.
+As a recognized leader in the Los Angeles dermatology profession, he has regularly been named one of the Top Doctors by LA Magazine, Castle Connolly, and the International Association of Healthcare Professionals.
+His accolades also include being honoured as one of America’s Most Honored Professionals-Top 1% by American Registry, further endorsing his credibility and reputation in the field.
 He brings a passion for excellence and a kind and compassionate attitude to all of his patients.
 His patients regularly remark on what an excellent listener he is and that he consistently strives to answer any questions that they may have in an easy to understand manner.

-Dr. Mehrabi provides outstanding care in all areas of dermatology, including medical dermatology, pediatric dermatology, cosmetic dermatology, surgical dermatology, and laser dermatology.
-He is particularly interested in: acne/Accutane treatment/acne scars, difficult rashes, fillers, skin cancer, and Mohs surgery.
+Dr. Don Mehrabi provides outstanding care in all areas of dermatology, including medical dermatology, pediatric dermatology, cosmetic dermatology, surgical dermatology, and laser dermatology.
+He is particularly interested in acne/Accutane treatment/acne scars, difficult rashes, Botox, dermal fillers, skin cancer, Mohs surgery, and laser dermatology.

 Kent State University